threeandthreee/Archipelago/worlds/shadow_the_hedgehog/docs/en_Shadow The Hedgehog.md

 Levels which require you to defeat a number of enemies of a particular type will clear as soon as you close the pause menu.
 Other missions require you to achieve 1 more step in the objective.

-Character interactions in levels have been made to not happen.
+Character interactions in levels have been made to not happen, but will happen the first time when charactersanity is enabled.
-This is done by setting the flags to true when the player enters a level.
+This is done by setting the flags to true when the player enters a level, but for those which have been seen.
-This may become a sanity in the future.

 ## What does the game look like?

 Currently this project has no feedback on what the item you have found is, and requires the use of the Text Client.

 ## When the player receives an item, what happens?